A space for ideas: Munin Barkotoki trust launches conference hall in Guwahati

 The hall was formally inaugurated by noted Assamese writer Upendra Barkataki on Saturday in the presence of several participants, including writers, poets, critics, and story writers.

-The Munin Borokotki Memorial Trust, founded in memory of the renowned writer and intellectual Munin Borokotki, has been actively involved in various cultural and literary activities.
+The Munin Borokotki Memorial Trust, founded in memory of the renowned writer and journalist Munin Borokotki, has been actively involved in various cultural and literary activities.

 Renuka Devi Barkataki, the wife of Munin Barkotoki, was the founding Managing Trustee of the memorial trust.